NCAS-CMS/cf-python/docs/source/performance.rst

 The performance of `cf` is largely a function of the performance of Dask.
-All of the techniques that Dask supports for `improving performance <https://docs.dask.org/en/stable/best-practices.html>`_ apply, and performance parameters are generally be set via Dask's `configuration settings
+All of the techniques that Dask supports for `improving performance <https://docs.dask.org/en/stable/best-practices.html>`_ apply, and performance parameters are generally best set via Dask's `configuration settings
 <https://docs.dask.org/en/stable/configuration.html>`_, but the value
 of the important :ref:`chunk size <Chunks>` is set through the `cf`